RajanHari/Unique-Identification-of-animals-using-soft-Biometrics/Gender_Classification/README.md

 ## Dataset

-The dataset is sourced from the [Chimpanzee Faces Dataset](https://github.com/cvjena/chimpanzee_faces) by CV Jena.
+The dataset is sourced from the [Chimpanzee Faces Dataset](https://github.com/cvjena/chimpanzee_faces).
 It includes cropped chimpanzee facial images with annotations for name, age, and gender.

 ### Download Dataset